New Internet rules set up industry's next battle

-BARCELONA/BRUSSELS (Reuters) - New rules that aim to protect the openness of the Internet will allow telecom and cable groups to prioritize and earn potentially vast income from some types of data, setting up likely clashes with regulators in the future.
+BARCELONA/BRUSSELS, March 1 (Reuters) - New rules that aim to protect the openness of the Internet will allow telecom and cable groups to prioritise and earn potentially vast income from some types of data, setting up likely clashes with regulators in the future.

 Whether this proves to be a loophole or a necessary protection will only be known later.